 Recommendations For Saving Money And Protecting Your Assets

-* Check for lower auto insurance rates.
+* Check for lower insurance rates.
+Auto insurance is the second biggest expense to owning your car.
 Esurance is the leading online market place to help you find the most affordable and reliable auto insurance.
 They get you comparison quotes to make sure you’re getting the best deal.
 You can easily purchase auto insurance straight from their website if you like what you see.
+It is very important that everyone gets at least basic liability car insurance.
+You can total your car and be fine.
+But if you total someone else’s car and injure them, they can go after you for ALL your assets and wipe you out!
 Check for a better auto insurance quote via Esurance today.
-You might as well leverage the internet to save yourself some money.

 * Your Finances In One Place: The best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.
 The best tool is their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying!
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.